MassimoCimmino/pygfunction/README.md

 ## Contributing to *pygfunction*

-You can report bugs and propose enhancement on the [issue tracker](https://github.com/MassimoCimmino/pygfunction/issues).
+You can report bugs and propose enhancements on the [issue tracker](https://github.com/MassimoCimmino/pygfunction/issues).

 To contribute code to *pygfunction*, follow the